Camping in Redwood National Park

 Location: 7 miles south of Crescent City

-Amenities: Campfire center, picnic tables, fire pits, barbeque grills, dump station, ADA restrooms and hot showers.
+Amenities: Campfire center, beach access, family campsites, dump station, ADA restrooms and hot showers.

 Elk Prairie Campground